Skip to main content

 Children with certain health conditions are at higher risk of severe illness from COVID-19.
 They are more likely to have to go to hospital with COVID-19.

-Sometimes, symptoms connected to COVID-19 can continue for some weeks or months.
-This is called ‘long COVID’.
-The risk of having this is lower in children compared to adults.
+Sometimes, symptoms linked to COVID-19 can continue for weeks or months.
+This is called long COVID.
+The risk of having long COVID is lower in children compared to adults.

-In rare cases, COVID-19 can cause a condition called PIMS.
-This is also known as multisystem inflammatory syndrome (MIS-C).
+In rare cases, COVID-19 can cause a condition called multisystem inflammatory syndrome (MIS-C).
+This is also known as PIMS.
 It causes pneumonia, inflammation of the heart and difficulty breathing.
 PIMS is more rarely seen following Omicron variant COVID-19 infection.

-COVID-19 vaccination has been shown to reduce the risk of PIMS in older children and adolescents.
+COVID-19 vaccination has been shown to reduce the risk of MIS-C or PIMS in older children and adolescents.
 A similar benefit is expected in children age 6 months to 4 years.

-3 out of 4 children who develop PIMS or MIS-C have no underlying health condition.
+About 3 out of 4 children who develop MIS-C or PIMS have no underlying health condition.
 Most children with PIMS recover after time in hospital or intensive care.
 But some children have lasting side effects and a very small number can die.
 This condition is known to affect children as young as 3 months.

 If your child is 6 months or older and had PIMS, they can get a COVID-19 vaccine.
 They should wait until they have recovered and at least 90 days after they were diagnosed.